 - You are in good health and at a stable weight

 A body lift is a complex procedure that you need to be well prepared for.
 You will need to quit smoking prior to your surgery and possibly adjust or hold some of the medications that you already take.
 Dr. Shaddix will also tell you to stop taking aspirin, anti-inflammatory drugs, and other medications that increase bleeding.
-To make your transition from the hospital to your home more comfortable, set up a recovery area prior to the surgery.
+To make your transition from the surgery center to your home more comfortable, set up a recovery area prior to the surgery.
 This way you will have everything you need in one designated spot.
 Also, if you have children or pets, make sure you have reliable care to help you while you are healing.
 Follow Dr. Shaddix’s directions closely prior to your surgery to make sure that you are safe and ready.

 After your body lift, you need time to recover and let your body heal.
 You will be given compression garments to wear under your clothing for up to a month.
 Most patients should take at least two weeks off from work.
 Make sure you are able to get the time off that you need and find yourself help for around the house.
 Also, be sure to pick up any medications you may need prior to surgery to make your recovery easier.
 Dr. Shaddix will provide you with detailed instructions to follow during your recovery.

 Getting a body lift can be very exciting, but it also requires quite a bit of preparation to make sure that it goes smoothly.
 If you have any questions before or after your surgery, contact Dr. Shaddix.
-He will be with you throughout the entire process from consultation to surgery to recovery to final result.
+He will be with you throughout the entire process from consultation to surgery to recovery to the final result.